 We’ll finish on an example from the early medieval period in Northern Europe.
 This axe is perhaps what you think of when you imagine a battle axe.
 Complete with a long handle, it’s easy to imagine how the large cutting blade of this weapon paired with its spiked back allowed for deadly attacks.
 Designed for hacking attacks, this would have been very useful against those who were heavily armoured.

 We hope that you learnt something about the battle axe and will no longer estimate the power it has had in warfare throughout history!
 If you want to learn more about the ancient past, putting the objects themselves at the centre, explore our blog – especially our Ancient Weaponry category.
-If you want to earn part of this ancient past yourself, check out our auction home page and our gallery collections.
+If you want to own part of this ancient past yourself, check out our auction home page and our gallery collections.